 Philippa Carter: firstname.lastname@example.org

-Please feel free to contact Jay Drummond (email@example.com) if you have any further questions or any issues arise.
+Please feel free to contact the Graduate Administrator, Jay Drummond (email@example.com), if you have any questions or any issues arise.